 Notes

-The bread freezes beautifully (I remember how much I used to love eating the bread straight from the freezer), and it will keep for several days tightly wrapped.
-If it lasts that long.
+- The bread freezes beautifully (I remember how much I used to love eating the bread straight from the freezer), and it will keep for several days tightly wrapped if it lasts that long.

-Nutrition Information:
+Nutrition

-This site uses an outside source to provide nutrition.
-If you need exact details, please calculate yourself.
+This site uses an online source to provide nutrition estimates as a courtesy.
+If you need exact values, please calculate yourself.

 [...]
 See the full recipe for making delicious zucchini bread on Honest and Truly. [...]